curtjenk/mantaray/README.md

 # Mantaray

-Manatary is an humitartian effort to save the manatarys using social media.
+Manatary is an humitartian effort to save the manatarays using social media.

 The app has the following features
-- Registration
+* Registration
-- Login
+* Login
--
--
--
+* The logged in user can up/down vote a post only once.
+This rule is enforced in the database.
+* Follow other supporters

 ### Tech